HeiderJeffer/Project-for-Requirements-and-Design-of-Software-Systems/README.md

 # Requirements and Design of Software Systems
 * University of Bolzano - Faculty of Computer Science
 * Systems 2016/2017
+* Prepared by: Heider Jeffer and Marco Pomalo
 * Prof. Gabriella Dodero
 * Project
 * E-CV1217 System